Our story begins in Henderson Co. Kentucky.

 For Henry Kraver, the man that shaped the Peerless legacy, roots run into the 1800s through the river city of Henderson, Kentucky.

+The First Distilleries Emerge in HendersonThe first distilleries emerge in Henderson during the 1860-70s with the likes of D.R.
+Burbank Distillery and Oakland Distillery.
+Both eventually succumb to the elements-fire destroying the former, river erosion sweeping away the latter.
 In 1879, the L&N train line is completed, connecting the town of Henderson with larger cities such as Louisville & St. Louis.
 Industries of Henderson begin to flourish, including tobacco, buggy manufacturing and good ol’ whiskey.

 The First Peerless Whiskey is Crafted